 Roller shades, shutters, or Polywood faux wood blinds fit the bill.
 Both have louvers you can quickly open to peek outside.
 Each offers excellent closure for privacy.
 And both come in classic neutral colors to match any door.

 It seems that the traditional treatments for sliding glass doors are those cheap vertical blinds that catch on everything and break easily.
 You can do better.

 An unexpected but practical choice for sliding glass door windows is plantation shutters.
 Shutters don’t sway and catch on things when you open your door.
 They are the most durable window treatments on the market and can endure your family’s constant comings and goings.
 And they certainly look better than cheap vertical blinds!

 Finally, plantation shutters’ superior energy efficiency will minimize energy loss through your sliding door.
 That means you stay more comfortable inside while saving money!

 French Door Windows

 Like sliding glass doors, French door windows need sturdy but attractive coverings like plantation shutters.
 Because they are mounted firmly to the door, plantation shutters don’t bang against the glass when you use the door.
 Their cordless design means there are no strings to get caught in the door, either.
 Finally, the crisp lines of plantation shutters complement the sophistication of French doors.

-Another option for French doors are classic wood blinds.
-Polywood basswood blinds are made of durable treated wood that comes in many different stains and paint colors to suit anyone’s tastes.
+Another option for French doors is classic wood blinds.
+Polywood Basswood blinds are made of durable treated wood that comes in many different stains and paint colors to suit anyone’s tastes.
 Hold-down brackets keep blinds from swaying when you open your door and cordless options ensure there aren’t strings to get tangled.

 Find Window Treatments For Every Window Type With Sunburst